TeslowMusic/phonk-social-game/README.md

-# Harmony One Social Game
+# CryptoPhonk JDM Social Game

 This is a submission for the gitcoin bounty https://gitcoin.co/issue/harmony-one/bounties/47/100025829